hugoagno3/resumeCV/README.md

 '# Key idea:
 '# You separate CONTENT (YAML) from FORMAT (RenderCV)

-"# Benefits:
-'# - Easy to update
-'# - Clean structure
-'# - Reproducible CV
+'# Benefits:'# - Easy to update'# - Clean structure'# - Reproducible CV
 ---

 ## 🖥️ 3.
 Run the script (Spyder or Python)